flaviano-faria/authuser/README.md

 - `src/test/java/com/ead/authuser/` - Test classes

 ## REST API
+### Authentication Endpoints
+- `POST /auth/signup` - Register a new user.
+Accepts a JSON payload with user registration details (see `UserRecordDTO`).

 ### User Endpoints
 - `GET /users` - Retrieve a list of all users.
 - `GET /users/{userId}` - Retrieve a user by their ID.